Debitsuccess/debitsuccess-api/docs/Widgets/Payment-Capture-Widget.md

 ```

 ## Events
-The Payment Capture widget emits javascript events for communicating with a parent website.
+The Payment Method Capture widget emits javascript events for communicating with a parent website.
 All the events have a property  _type_  describes what event it is.

 ### Subscribing to events